Developing a Coaching Philosophy

 Sportsmanlike conduct should be a top priority in your philosophy

 There are situations in some games that could be considered unsportsmanlike by opponents, officials, or fans.
 Running up the score, playing starters long after the outcome has been determined, and taunting is just a few examples.
 If any of these are tolerated within your approach to coaching, you may need to make some changes.
 After considering the factors, I have mentioned, develop your philosophy by putting it into written form.
-It is extremely important to be able to express and to explain your approach to athletes, parents, and supervisors.
+It is essential to express and explain your approach to athletes, parents, and supervisors.
 A written document can also give you something concrete to re-examine and to evaluate annually.
 I have included my "Personal Coaching Philosophy" for you to examine.

 Personal Coaching Philosophy